engeir/hack-md-notes/power-spectrum.md

 ## Power Spectrum of the Response function

+The power spectrum of the response function obtained from the CESM LME data set follow a power law, which can be clearly seen when plotted on log-log axis.
+In this case we see the weakness of the [**lmfit**](https://lmfit.github.io/lmfit-py/) library (red line in the plot below), since it does not properly consider data as being on a log-log scale.
+That is, the absolute difference on a linear axis is used, which for the small values in the tail makes for a bad fit when plotted on log-log.

+Let us see if the [**powerlaw**](https://github.com/jeffalstott/powerlaw) library can cook up something better.
+This is the yellow fit in the figure below, which do come closer to the original power spectrum (blue).
+This library return an exponent of `1.824` (the library defines the power law as $p(x)\propto x^{-\alpha}$) while **lmfit** returned an exponent of `-1.306`.

+Also included is a double exponential fit, again using the **lmfit** library, which in this case do not provide a good fit over the full frequency range.

 **lmfit** output from power law fit of the power spectra of the response function.

 ```toml